 Which brings us to our last point…

-Allow LinkedIn to be the place where you build your brand reputation.
+Allow LinkedIn to be the place where you build your personal brand and professional reputation..

 We don’t all have websites, online portfolios, or blogs.
 But we all have access to LinkedIn.
 A complete and updated LinkedIn profile is a great start, but it won’t tell the whole story.
 Post your projects, accomplishments, articles, achievements, etc. on your profile.